kevintpeng/Learn-Something-Every-Day/Data-Science/Foundational Algorithms.md

 - tends to form clusters of comparable spatial extent
 - expectation-maximization mechanism allows for different shapes
 - aim to minimize the sum of square in each cluster

+Start with a set of k means m1 ... mk.
+1. Assign observation to the cluster whose mean point is nearest
+2. Update new means to be the centroids of the observations in the new cluster